Domažlice

 Domažlice (/cs/; Taus) is a town in the Plzeň Region of the Czech Republic.
 It has about 11,000 inhabitants.
+It is located in a hilly landscape near the border with Germany.

+The settlement of Domažlice was founded in the 10th century.
+The royal town was founded on its site in 1265.
+Domažlice is known as one of the centres of the historical Chodsko region.
 The historic town centre is well preserved and is protected as an urban monument reservation.

 Administrative division

 Domažlice consists of six municipal parts (in brackets population according to the 2021 census):